melindahiggins2000/web2/_posts/2014-12-08-GetDataFromTwitter.md

 ### Some Important Notes

-IMPORTANT NOTE - at my twitter developer site I had to update the permissions for the app to be read, write and direct messages see <https://apps.twitter.com/app/7358826>  then the steps below worked - with just read permissions I kept getting "Authorization Required" error...
+IMPORTANT NOTE - at my twitter developer site I had to update the permissions for the app to be read, write and direct messages see your application settings at something like <https://apps.twitter.com/app/xxxxxxx> which you need for your specific account ...  then the steps below worked - with just read permissions I kept getting "Authorization Required" error...

 {% highlight r %}